twitter/storehaus/storehaus-cassandra/src/main/scala/com/twitter/storehaus/cassandra/cql/Readme.md

 Storehaus-Stores wrapping [Datastax' JAVA Driver](https://github.com/datastax/java-driver) and [Phantoms](https://github.com/websudos/phantom/) serialization of primitive types.

-Besides a simple key-value store [CQLCassandraStore](CQLCassandraStore.scala) it supports composite partition- and clustering-keys [CQLCassandraCompositeStore](CQLCassandraCompositeStore.scala), [CQLCassandraCollectionStore](CQLCassandraCollectionStore.scala) and [CQLCassandraLongStore](CQLCassandraLongStore.scala).
+Besides a simple key-value store [CQLCassandraStore](CQLCassandraStore.scala) there are stores supporting composite partition- and clustering-keys [CQLCassandraCompositeStore](CQLCassandraCompositeStore.scala), [CQLCassandraCollectionStore](CQLCassandraCollectionStore.scala), [CQLCassandraMultivalueStore](CQLCassandraMultivalueStore.scala) and [CQLCassandraLongStore](CQLCassandraLongStore.scala).
 These keys are provided as a Tuple2 of a [HList](https://github.com/milessabin/shapeless) of partition-keys and a HList of clustering keys.

 Store support matrix
 --------------------